Yes, I know…another boring FAQ page where I list the questions that people have apparently asked me.

 On top of that, I am also an active member of the WordPress community.
 Having used the platform for over 10 years, I give back to the community by attending my local WordPress meetup in Edinburgh and where possible, attend and volunteer at various WordCamps across the UK and sometimes abroad.

-And at this moment in time, I am the lead organiser for the upcoming WordCamp Edinburgh, which is another part of my task as part of the community.
+And at the moment, I am the lead organiser for the upcoming WordCamp Edinburgh, which is another part of my task as part of the community.

 You can read a little bit more about me on my About Me page (get it?)